 by Marc Weidenbaum

 As a composer, performer, coder, designer, and thinker, Robert M. Thomas has pushed music and sound forward over the past decades like few other artists of his generation.
 Thomas is an innovative British musician who explores how experimental instrumentation, bespoke technology (both hardware and soft), and elaborate production techniques can yield new forms of expressiveness and experience.
 He regularly creates breakthrough concepts and modes of interaction for his audience and collaborators alike.
-His work has been performed at the Barbican and Walt Disney Concert Hall, his commissions include Los Angeles Philharmonic, Tate St Ives, BBC, Sky, National Geographic, Google, Bose, London Design Biennale, COP26, and Boiler Room and his collaborators include ambient pioneer Brian Eno, trip-hop innovators Massive Attack, film composer Hans Zimmer, singer-songwriter Imogen Heap, sound designer Ben Burtt, and the trail blazing London Contemporary Orchestra.
+His work has been performed at the Barbican and Walt Disney Concert Hall and exhibited at the Tate.
+His commissions include Los Angeles Philharmonic, BBC, Sky, National Geographic, Google, Bose, London Design Biennale, COP26, The Tate and Boiler Room and his collaborators include ambient pioneer Brian Eno, trip-hop innovators Massive Attack, film composer Hans Zimmer, singer-songwriter Imogen Heap, sound designer Ben Burtt, and the trail blazing London Contemporary Orchestra.
 He has also composed many pioneering functional adaptive music soundtracks including music for exercise, driving, meditation, sleep, emotions, work / focus, lunar cycles, traffic, weather, heart rate, internet data, and stress levels.

 Thomas’ recent collaboration with Eno, along with visual artist Es Devlin, exemplifies the breadth of his creativity.
 Their Global Goals Pavillion was an installation at Somerset House as a main part of London Design Biennale 21.
 The trio transformed the courtyard into a sudden urban forest that served as a model of sustainable artist activism.
 Thomas composed the sites immersive participatory musical experience, one in which audio messages recorded by visitors were processed, in real time, for an ever-changing generative music installation.
 The project attracted Thomas due to its emphasis on democratic principles, social participation, global citizen responsibility, and environmentalism.